Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Shadows of GPT fragments

 \subsection{The shadow map acts trivially on GPT subsystems}

-We now note a simple but critical fact: that shadow maps act essentially trivially on GPT fragments that are themselves GPTs---that is, on GPT subsystems (fragments that are tomographic).
+We now note a simple but critical fact: that shadow maps act essentially trivially on GPT fragments that are themselves GPT systems---that is, on GPT subsystems (fragments that are relatively tomographic).

 \begin{theorem} Every GPT subsystem is equivalent to its own shadow. \end{theorem} \begin{proof} This follows immediately from the definition of shadows in terms of quotienting (Definition~\ref{defn:method4}).
 As the states and effects in a GPT subsystem are tomographic for each other, it follows that the equivalence relation is trivial, and the maps $\backsim$ (for both states and effects) are the identity. \end{proof}